 So goes the news at WE Indians radio.

 "As long as your origin is Indian, we got something for you," founder Ronica Jaipershad says into a microphone.
-She reaches toward a stack of compact discs.
+She reaches toward a tall stack of compact discs.

 Sweet Chutney's Caribbean rhythms.